 Sometimes I do it well.
 Other times I don’t.

-But someone said something a awhile back that has stuck with me: People don’t fear change.
+But someone said something a few months ago that has stuck with me: People don’t fear change.
 They fear what they’ll lose in change.

 When you change a church’s structure, some people might lose a ministry they enjoyed.